imsun/gitment/README.md

 ### 4. Initialize Your Comments

-After the page published, you should visit your page, login with your GitHub account(make sure you're repo's owner), and click the initialize button, to create a related issue in your repo.
+After the page is published, you should visit your page, login with your GitHub account(make sure you're repo's owner), and click the initialize button, to create a related issue in your repo.
 After that, others can leave their comments.

 ## Methods